More about: 4 Best Day Trips to Amalfi Coast from Rome

 Which towns belong to the Amalfi Coast?

-There are even more municipalities that belong to the Amalfi Coast, but Amalfi, Positano and Ravello are the ones that get all the attention and tourist attractions.
+There are even more towns that belong to the Amalfi Coast, but Amalfi, Positano and Ravello are the ones that get all the attention and tourist attractions.

-Sorrento, although it is a town located just off the coast, is a must to visit and tour as it has a lot of hotels (often at very convenient prices), is full of bars and restaurants, and has a public transport that will take you wherever you want in minutes.
+Sorrento, although it is a town located just off the coast, is a must to visit and tour as it has plenty of hotels (often at very convenient prices), is full of bars and restaurants, and has public transportation that will take you wherever you want in minutes.

 A bit of history